 You will be assigned your own mentor and advisor, who will oversee your research and offer guidance.
-And in addition to working on a research project, you will benefit from program activities such as these:
+In addition to working on a research project, you will benefit from program activities such as:

 - Attending scientific research and professional development seminars